adheep04/lenet5-pure-pytorch/README.md

 also on https://paperswithcode.com/paper/gradient-based-learning-applied-to-document
 ## features

-### built from scratch using only PyTorch's tensor operations including...
+### designed the following from scratch using only PyTorch's tensor operations:
 - custom convolution layer implementation
+  - supports both fully connected and sparse connection patterns between channels (more flexible than PyTorch's nn.Conv2d which only supports fully connected patterns)
 - custom average pooling layer
 - custom loss function
 - custom optimizer

 ### follows the original 1998 paper's specifications exactly including...
 - network architecture (conv5x5 -> avgpool -> conv5x5 -> avgpool -> fc -> rbf -> pred)
+- hyperparameter values
-- hyperparameter values like A and S in the paper's tanh "squash" function (though they didn't reveal all of the exact values used)
+  - like A and S in the paper's tanh "squash" function (though they didn't reveal all of the exact values used)
 - weight initialization method
-- loss function and optimizer choice (maximum a posteriori loss and SDLM optimizer)
+- loss function and optimizer design (maximum a posteriori loss and SDLM optimizer)
 - trained and validated on MNIST dataset (60,000 training samples, 10,000 validation samples)

 ## results